francescobozzo/asa_project/report/04-multi-agent.md

 # Multi agent implementation {#sec:multi-agent}
+Building upon the foundation of the single agent implementation described in Section {@sec:single-agent}, we have also developed agents that can collaborate to achieve a shared objective.
 The communication protocol utilized in our implementation is built upon a library that provides various endpoints to facilitate the handling of different types of messages.
 These endpoints include "say" for regular communication, "shout" for broadcasting messages to all agents, "ask" for querying other agents, and "broadcast" for widespread information dissemination.
 By leveraging these endpoints, agents are able to engage in effective communication and exchange relevant information during the game.

+Let's now explore three distinct multiagent implementations:

+1. Simple information sharing agents that operate in separate areas of the map.
+2. Leader-election based agents where one agent generates and communicates multiple plans to every other agent upon request.
+3. Leader-election based agents where one agent generates a single multiagent plan and communicates it in a syncronized way, action by action, to the each agent responsible for its execution.

 ## Information sharing agents {#sec:information-sharing-agents}
 During the game, teams have the ability to share sensed data from the environment among their members.
 For simplicity, our agents utilize broadcast messages as the means of sharing information, making them visible to all connected agents in the game.